happle-happle/Public-History-Working-Group/Course-Design/README.md

 **Documentation**

 The Summer School deliverable is documentation of *project design*.
 What that means for us is the process of refining our projects from initial inquiry to a plan that can be shared, supported, and acted upon.
 Towards that end, we will share and annotate these outcomes as part of this github repository.
 This documentation is necessary for each participant as they build a vision of their research projects to share with others.
 Likewise it is a condition of our proposal that we share documentation of this summer school as an open source plan for others to attempt on their own.
-Documentation items might look like
+Documentation items might look like:
 <ul>Version history of research question</ul>
 <ul>Annotated bibliographies of gathered material</ul>
 <ul>Interview subjects</ul>